-Year: Second Semester: III / IX Subject: Economics Course Title: COMPUTER APPLICATIONS IN ECONOMIC ANALYSIS (Theory) g a dynamic subject and based on data analytics requires it more.
-This pape r is to orient the student 1 Subject: Economics Course Title: COMPUTER APPLICATIONS IN ECONOMIC ANALYSIS
+Programme/ Class: M.A Year: Second Semester: III / IX Subject: Economics Course Code: 0910825 Course Title: COMPUTER APPLICATIONS IN ECONOMIC ANALYSIS (Theory)

 Course Objectives- Economic being a dynamic subject and based on data analytics requires it more.
 This paper is to orient the students with the basic knowledge of the computers as well as the packages that are most useful in analysis of any data and their interpretation along with report writing and presentation.
 Emphasis will be more on practical part i.e. hands on experience of the students on the computers along with preparation and presentation of their report.